-Real estate has long been an attractive investment opportunity, but it is not always easy to find the funds to acquire a piece of property.
-Fortunately, with some creative financing through a Self Directed IRA, anyone can be a land or property owner – and the returns can be significant if you’ve done your research!
+Real estate has long been an attractive investment opportunity, It is not always easy to find the funds to acquire a piece of property, however.
+Fortunately, with a Self Directed IRA, anyone can be a land or property owner.
+The returns are significant if you’ve done your research!

-Investors often choose Self Directed IRAs because they offer incredible flexibility and control and that’s highly important in the realm of real estate investing.
-Self Directed IRAs are unique in that they make it possible to invest in what are known as “hard assets” – assets that most people are familiar with (or at least more familiar with than stocks or bonds).
-This makes it a great solution for portfolio diversification.
+Certainly that’s highly important in the realm of real estate investing.
+Self Directed IRAs are unique in that they make it possible to invest in what are known as “hard assets.”
+That makes a great solution for portfolio diversification.

-The reason that most traditional IRA providers do not offer the ability to purchase real estate is simple – the banks and financial institutions that offer IRAs cannot profit from doing so (as they typically only generate revenue from transactions).
-Fortunately, special Self Directed IRA companies – such as The IRA Club – do allow their clients to make investments in alternative assets like real estate, and the payoff from investing a Self Directed IRA into real estate could be immense.
+The reason that most traditional IRA providers do not offer the ability to purchase real estate is simple: banks and financial institutions that offer IRAs cannot profit from doing so.
+Traditional brokerage firms typically generate revenue from transactions.
+Fortunately, The IRA Club allows their clients to make investments in alternative assets like real estate.
+The payoff could be immense.

 If an investor purchased a $100,000 property with retirement funds and sold their property later on for $300,000, the $200,000 of gain appreciation would generally be tax free.
-That’s substantially different if the property was purchased using personal resources (non-retirement funds) as the gains would be subject to federal income tax and state income tax as well.
+If the property was purchased using personal resources (non-retirement funds), the gains would be subject to federal and state income tax.

 There are, of course, several important rules that must be followed when using a Self Directed IRA to buy real estate.
-If a property is purchased in the wrong way, for example, then the funds within the IRA would be taxable.
-Some of the most important rules to consider include “no self-dealing” (or selling/buying to or from a person that is related to you), no improvements via “sweat equity,” and no benefits can be derived (such as living in the property or renting it to a family member) directly.
+Funds within the IRA will be taxable if you purchase property in the wrong way.
+Some of the most important rules to consider include “no self-dealing,” which is selling/buying to or from a person that is related to you.
+Another important rule is no improvements via “sweat equity.”
+Furthermore, no benefits can be derived, such as living on the property or renting it directly to a family member.

 Buying real estate with a Self Directed IRA is growing in popularity but still underutilized by most investors.
-Investors looking to leverage their retirement accounts to invest in real estate should contact a qualified and knowledgeable team that currently handles transactions of this nature.
+Investors looking to leverage their retirement accounts to invest in real estate should contact a qualified and knowledgeable team like the IRA Club.
 If you’re interested in diversifying your investment portfolio and taking advantage of the tax benefits, contact The IRA Club today.